AgeCraft/ExtendedMetadata/README.md

 #### net.minecraft.block.Block
 ##### Method: `int getStateId(IBlockState)`
-Replaced by `int ExtendedMetadata.getStateFromID(IBlockState)` to change how block states are formed.
+Replaced by `int ExtendedMetadata.getIDFromState(IBlockState)` to change how block states are formed.

 ##### Method: `IBlockState getStateById(int)`
-Replaced by `IBlockState ExtendedMetadata.getStateById(int)` to change how block states are formed.
+Replaced by `IBlockState ExtendedMetadata.getStateFromID(int)` to change how block states are formed.

-#### Method: `void registerBlocks()`
+##### Method: `void registerBlocks()`
-Changed the last lines to change how block states are formed from block IDs and metadata
+The last lines are replaced by `int ExtendedMetadata.getIDFromState(Block, IBlockState)` to change how block states are formed.

 #### net.minecraft.network.play.server.S21PacketChunkData
 ##### Method: `int func_180737_a(int, boolean, boolean)`